ophelialabs/ophelialabs.github.io/docs/src/index.md

 ---

 ## Privileges
-9. 02/22/26: "They're about to get control over this"

-10. 03/25/26: "I would like to reduce their amount of access"
 ![](./assets/IMG_0036.PNG)
 **Note**: The Screen Saver will be a mix of the two with an orangish gradient (outside of the logo) that fills the rest of the screen